Offshore Accident Lawyer

 Offshore drilling rigs are widely used for oil drilling and exploration but working on these can also lead to serious injuries and in some cases, even fatalities.
-The Willis Law Firm has personal injury lawyers and can help workers (oil rig drilling platforms) and their families, who have suffered a personal injury or even death due to an offshore or crew boat accident.
+Our Jones Act attorney helps workers hurt on oil rig drilling platforms and their families, who have suffered a personal injury or even death due to an offshore or crew boat accident.
+Call us at (800) 883-9858 to tell us your story.

 Table of Contents